lsst-dm/dmtn-210/index.rst

 .. abstract::

-   We describe the implementation of the LSST Alert Distribution system.
+   We describe the implementation of the LSST Alert Distribution System as deployed at the US Data Facility (USDF) at SLAC.

 Overview
 ========

-We describe the deployment of Rubin's Alert Distribution System in the integration environment at the interim data facility (the "IDF").
-The implementation runs on the shared Rubin Science Platform Kubernetes cluster in the IDF.
+The Alert Distribution System delivers transient alert packets produced by Rubin Observatory's Prompt Processing pipelines to community brokers and archival storage.
+This document describes the architecture and implementation of the system as deployed at the US Data Facility (USDF) at SLAC National Accelerator Laboratory.

-This document aims to be a point-in-time record of what exists, and to explain implementation decisions made during construction.
+This document aims to be a point-in-time record of what exists, and is subject to change as the system evolves.
 An overview is provided of the system's concepts and components, and then each is described in detail.

-At the highest conceptual level, it is composed of an Apache Kafka :cite:`kafka` cluster, a Confluent Schema Registry :cite:`confluent-schema-registry`, software to generate simulated alerts (described in DMTN-149 :cite:`DMTN-149`), and an alert database implemenntation following the design laid out in DMTN-183 :cite:`DMTN-183`.
+At the highest conceptual level, it is composed of an Apache Kafka :cite:`kafka` cluster managed by Strimzi :cite:`strimzi`, a Confluent Schema Registry :cite:`confluent-schema-registry`, topic and user management for community alert brokers, an alert database for archival storage, and monitoring tooling.

+The system runs on dedicated Kubernetes clusters: ``usdfprod-prompt-processing`` for production and ``usdfdev-prompt-processing`` for development.
+It is deployed as part of the **Sasquatch** Phalanx application :cite:`SQR-056`, which is Rubin Observatory's telemetry platform.

 The overall design was envisioned in DMTN-093 :cite:`DMTN-093`.
-In practice there may be differences between this implementation and that design document.
-These are due to practical requirements that were discovered during the implementation of the system.
+In practice there are differences between this implementation and that design document due to practical requirements discovered during construction and production.

+A companion document, DMTN-214 :cite:`DMTN-214`, provides an operator's manual with practical instructions, troubleshooting tips, and playbooks for the system.

 Terminology and Concepts
 ========================

-In order to explain the components that make up the Alert Distribution System, it's helpful to first establish some basic concepts behind deployments to Kubernetes in general, and to Rubin's Science Platform Kubernetes cluster in particular.
+In order to explain the components that make up the Alert Distribution System, it's helpful to first establish some basic concepts behind deployments to Kubernetes in general, and to Rubin's Kubernetes clusters in particular.

 Resources
 ---------